wafaFe/Task_For_Rutilea/README.md

 # Sending camera image to server
 ## About
-Programs to send image from a Raspberry pi Client to a linux(PC) server.
+Programs to send image from a Raspberry pi Client to a server On-premiss(linux PC).
 ### Required Environment to run this project : <br/>
 PC running Linux <br/>
 Raspberry pi running debian <br/>